Back to blog

 • What is the minimum evaluation dataset needed before launch?

-• How will the system detect stale, missing, or contradictory information?
+• How will the system detect stale, missing, low-quality, or contradictory information?

 If those questions expose gaps, pause before building.
-NextPage's Enterprise AI Readiness Checklist covers the operational work needed around data, workflows, security, and governance before a serious implementation.
+NextPage's AI Data Readiness Checklist and Enterprise AI Readiness Checklist cover the operational work needed around data, workflows, security, and governance before a serious implementation.

 What Portfolio Proof Actually Matters?